Combining grace, timing, precision and bravery, diving is one of the most captivating Olympic disciplines.

-Diving was first competed at the Olympic Games at the 1904 and has been an Olympic sport since.
+Diving was first introduced to the 1904 Olympic Games and has remained ever since.
 There are several events as part of the Olympic diving program: 10m platform, 3m springboard and synchronised events (all for men and women).
 The newest addition is synchronised diving for the springboard and platform, which were added to the program for 2000.

 In synchronised diving two divers complete a dive simultaneously in which the dives are perfectly timed for height and distance from the board or platform, speed of rotation, and angle of entry into the water.

-Leon Taylor and Pete Waterfield ended a 44 year wait for a Team GB Olympic diving medal at Athens 2004 before Tom Daley delighted the home crowd at London 2012 to win bronze and take GB’s all-time diving medal haul to ten.
+Leon Taylor and Pete Waterfield ended a 44 year wait for a Team GB Olympic diving medal at Athens 2004 before Tom Daley delighted the home crowd at London 2012 to win bronze.